jasylwong/wepick/README.md

 ## <a name="Outline">Outline</a>

-Work in a team of five to build a project of your choice.
+We worked in a team of five to build a project of our choice.
 The timeline was two weeks, with a feature-freeze midway through the second week, and a live demo day at the end.

 ## <a name="Specifications">Specifications</a>

-Since this project took place during COVID-19, we decided to create a tool which would help friends facilitate social decision making while under isolation.
+Because this project took place during COVID-19, we decided to create a tool which would help friends facilitate social decision making while under isolation.
 This idea took form as an app that would help two people choose a film to watch.

 ## <a name="User_Stories">User Stories</a>